Greensboro, North Carolina

 Little Brother Brewing

-When visiting, choose from one of the two intimate taprooms located in Greensboro and Graham, NC, as well as a cafe kiosk in LeBauer Park in downtown Greensboro.
+We’re a small, boutique brewery with a unique take.
+We have two intimate taprooms located in Greensboro and Graham, NC, as well as a cafe kiosk in LeBauer Park in Greensboro.

-Little Brother beers are brewed on site at the downtown GSO taproom using their 4-barrel system, emphasizing experimentation and creative usage of ingredients.
+We brew our beer on-site at our downtown Greensboro taproom using our 4-barrel system, emphasizing experimentation and creative usage of ingredients.

-They also feature a one-of-a-kind “Homebrewer Spotlight” program to give homebrewers a studio and stage to share homebrewed craft with the community.
+We also feature a one-of-a-kind “Homebrewer Spotlight” program to give homebrewers a studio and stage to share their craft with the community.
+We love showcasing hidden talent, whether homebrewer, musician, or local artisan by allowing them to share their story with us and our patrons.